 The Ph.D.
 Program in Microbiology and Immunology is designed to train scientists to enter a field where there is a progressively increasing demand to fill the gaps in biomedical research and technology.
 Our department is committed to the concept that the modern microbiologist and immunologist must possess a comprehensive knowledge of the physical, biochemical, molecular, and biological properties of microorganisms and of the interaction between these microorganisms and their hosts.
 The graduate program is designed to encourage independent investigation in an environment conducive to a stimulating exchange of ideas.
 The emphasis upon scholarship, original thinking, and the practical application of knowledge to the solution of complex problems will enable the students to make significant contributions to their specialty and to society.

 The Microbiology/Immunology graduate students are active in student organizations and extracurricular activities.
 The Basic Medical Science Student Organization (BMSSO) is a service organization which represents the graduate students of the University of South Alabama College of Medicine.
-Students from the six basic science departments are represented by an elected governing body which serve as a liaison between the students and the administration.
+Students from the five basic science departments are represented by an elected governing body which serve as a liaison between the students and the administration.
 The organization provides enrichment of the students' professional careers through informal forums and lecturing opportunities.
 The BMSSO also organizes social events, encouraging interdepartmental interactions between the students.
 The purpose of the BMSSO is to unify the Basic Medical Sciences program and to encourage student involvement.